Vixy & Tony General Performance Guidelines and Rider

 Do not schedule panels before concerts at conventions

 If we are participating in panels, do not schedule our panels to fall before our concert.
 Talking on panels is hard on your voice, and we want our voices to be in tip-top shape for concert performances.

 Allow for rehearsal time/space at conventions

-If we are participating as part of a larger band at a convention or festival, we may need to arrange for a rehearsal time and location while at the convention.
+If we are participating as part of a larger band at a convention, we may need to arrange for a rehearsal time and location while at the convention.
 We might require the help of the convention staff with arranging this.
 For example, if we are playing a concert as Seanan McGuire's backup band, then the convention needs to have a slot in both her schedule and our schedule that can be used for rehearsal.

 Minimum/Maximum set length

 For most events, we expect to be able to play for a minimum of 20 total minutes if we are an opening act, and a minimum of 45 total minutes if we are a main act.
 We can play sets up to 120 minutes in overall length, provided that there is at least one short break mid-set.
 We can make exceptions in some cases: If you have something else in mind, please let us know early on in the process so that we can discuss options.